 As a naturally shy and quiet introvert, sometimes opening up to people can be hard.
 Especially when I want people to view me a certain way like being strong or independent.
 Not only do I not like attention, I also don’t want help when trying to solve problems, because sinfully, I often think I can fix everything on my own.
 But what happens is I end up bottling everything up, and I’m left feeling incompetent and exhausted.
 Do you ever feel that way?
 I hold everything close and don’t let anyone in.
-I stubbornly refuse to believe that telling my secrets could help me.
+I stubbornly refuse to believe that being vulnerable could help me.

 I never realized the power of being vulnerable until a few years ago.
 Let me set the scene for you: I was living in some serious sin, was depressed, had no self-esteem, and honestly just felt like giving up.
 I was battling my broken relationship with my mother, trying to fit in with all my sorority sisters, and felt worthless.